 If you plan on selecting your new home in an Infill community, part of the process is to engage with the current residents and to share your excitement.
 Some areas require neighborhood approval in order to take the next steps.
 Details such as the process and timeline of the build will help them to understand what you plan to achieve and prepare them for any potential disruptions happening around them.
 It will give them confidence that you’ve done your research on permitting and that there is a plan in place to keep the site maintained.

 Planning your home with your custom builder

 Even with a wide selection of custom home builders in Edmonton, not every builder has the same expertise for Infill development.
 Finding a builder who has experience will help ensure that your process goes smoothly and will help you be realistic with the timeline and costs involved.
-As an example, you have the opportunity to converse directly with our in-house architectural team at Kanvi.
-Because we've created Infill homes in the past, our process has been refined and we take a detail-orientated approach.
+As an example, you have the opportunity to converse directly with our in-house Architect, Senior Designer and the rest of our team at Kanvi.
+Because we've created Infill homes in the past and continue to gain popularity, our process has been refined.
+We take a detail-orientated approach for discovery to find out what matters most.
 We make sure to discuss any special requirements for your property and create personalized ideas for your custom design.